hashicorp/consul-api-gateway/dev/docs/getting-started.md

 kubectl delete -f dev/config/k8s/consul-api-gateway.yaml
 ```

-## Deploying a custom Docker image
+## Deploying a custom Docker image on a development cluster

 - Create a Docker image from your local branch with `make docker`